je3yk/react-router-sandbox/README.md

 - `@tanstack/router-plugin` - Vite plugin, that handles all necessary operations for tanstack router while building the app (also in dev)
-- `@tanstack/router-devtools` - dev tools that can be useful in development.
-You need to just add the defined component in the app root.
+- `@tanstack/router-devtools` - dev tools for debugging/monitoring in
+  development.
+In this app this is configured to be available only in development (checkout `src/routes/__root.tsx` line 25)
 - `@tanstack/router-cli` - tools for basic usage of tanstack/react-router.
 This
   can be used for routes generation, watching changes in the development mode, and etc. This is not necessary if you have the Vite plugin.